AbssZy/pdc_project/README.md

 # pdc_project
-Constructive analysis's between Sequential and Parallel K Means Clustering
+This is my Academic Project for PDC.
+The constructive analysis's between Sequential and Parallel K Means++ Clustering.